LassoSoft/LassoGuide/lasso_guide_source/language/captures.rst

 Overview
 ========

-A capture is a representation of the control state of a section of code.
+A :dfn:`capture` is a representation of the control state of a section of code.
 While methods are stateless (once they have had their code established), captures maintain state, some of which may change frequently during execution.
 This state consists of:

-*  The current method's code
+-  The current method's code

-*  The current "self" and "inherited"
+-  The current "self" and "inherited"

-*  The current "params" staticarray
+-  The current "params" staticarray

-*  The current set of local variables, and their values
+-  The current set of local variables, and their values

-*  The current program counter, or "PC".
+-  The current program counter, or "PC".
 This value is the offset within that capture's code at which execution is currently happening.

-*  The name of the current method call
+-  The name of the current method call

-*  The current :dfn:`continuation`, which is the element to be executed after the current capture completes
+-  The current :dfn:`continuation`, which is the element to be executed after the current capture completes

-*  The set of handlers that must be executed before the capture completes
+-  The set of handlers that must be executed before the capture completes

-*  A :dfn:`home` capture, which is the capture in which this capture was created
+-  A :dfn:`home` capture, which is the capture in which this capture was created

 When a capture is invoked, it will in turn execute its associated code which will execute within the context of that capture's state.
 The currently executing capture is known as the :dfn:`current capture` and is made available through the